Where is OneLogin hosted?

 OneLogin uses an encryption service that works with AWS KMS to encrypt and decrypt data that is stored encrypted within databases.
 The encryption service uses AWS KMS to decrypt intermediate account keys, which it holds in memory for a short amount of time to decrypt the actual data.
 By design, the service does not have access to the encryption key that is managed by AWS KMS, so redundant and emergency processes are in place to mitigate the risk of an AWS KMS outage in the primary AWS region used by each operational region.
 Previously, each customer had an account specific key that was used to encrypt/decrypt customer data and this key would in turn be encrypted with a master key that was stored separately.

-How is customer data classified and where does it reside?
+How is customer data classified and how is it handled?

 Which groups of staff (individual contractors and full-time) have access to personal and sensitive data handed to you?